ricardovsilva/ricards/README.md

 I believe that Ruby + Sinatra is more adequated to that problem because of it's simplicity and development speed to create api's with a few endpoints.

 ## What is already developed?
 This problem has 3 main points to attack, so I'm trying to do that with baby steps.
-They are
+They are:

-[x] Account value management and authorization and money reservation [x] Transaction history to make presentment and effectivelly remove money from account [x] Transfer of money to other stakeholders in digital payment system [x] Create management command to load money into customer account
+- [x] Account value management and authorization and money reservation
+- [x] Transaction history to make presentment and effectivelly remove money from account
+- [x] Transfer of money to other stakeholders in digital payment system
+- [x] Create management command to load money into customer account

 ## Observations
 - This repository is highly opinated base;